djudd/human-name/README.md

 # Optional Features

-The following features are enabled by default, but can be turned off when `human_name` is being used as a library.
+The following features are optional and off by default:

 ## name_eq_hash